 Tuesday 2nd September 2025 - Norfolk Island (Colleen McCollough Home, Point Howe, A Night on the Bounty)

 This morning, we were off to Colleen McCollough's Home for a tour with Baunti Tours.
 We were escorted through her very interesting home by a former (and current) housemaid.
 The building is completely "stuffed" with priceless artefacts gathered by Colleen in her worldly travels.
 She was obviously a very interesting, eccentric individual as well as a great author.
-Decadent is a word that comes to mind when describing the the contents of the home.
+Decadent is a word that comes to mind when looking at the contents of the home.

-Colleen made her home on Norfolk Island in 1979, married an Islander, Ric in 1984 and remained here until her death in 2015.
+Colleen made her home on Norfolk Island in 1979, married an Islander, Ric, in 1984 and remained here until her death in 2015.

 Her home is a two-storey building (we only got to see downstairs), but the ceilings are quite low and the rooms too small for all the 'grand' stuff.
 On the tour, you get a glimpse of her extensive research library as well as where she worked.
-A nice little message beside her desk "My mind just doesn't wander.
+A nice little message beside her desk, "My mind just doesn't wander.
 Sometimes it fucks off altogether".
 Good to note she had that problem too.
 She hated technology and belted out between 15,000 and 30,000 words a day on a heavy electric typewriter, usually at night.

 Underneath a chandelier (gold-plated no less) sat a heavy Waterford Crystal globe of the world.
-This was on a glass dining table and even that sheet of glass was mounted on glass dolphins.
+This was on a glass dining table, and even that sheet of glass was mounted on glass dolphins.

 There were strikingly modern stained-glass windows, created by Cherry Phillips, who also worked on the designs for Parliament House.
 She needed to spend a few months living at McCullough's to create this masterpiece.

-The kitchen holds industrial stoves and was a hub for the 17 staff who ran the house and 10-hectare property.
+The kitchen holds industrial stoves and was a hub for the 17 staff who ran the house and the 10-hectare property.
 Even here, you could see Colleen's stamp as everything was methodically labelled.

-All in all a fascinating look into the life of one of our well-known authors.
+All in all, a fascinating look into the life of one of our well-known authors.
 Probably wouldn't include it on the "must do" list but interesting all the same.

 Back to town to The Helm cafe, and we finally found a cafe in Norfolk Island that could make a flat white coffee.
 And the shared BLAT was pretty good too.